 Chess is the world’s oldest table game.
 According to one idea, it first arose in India over 1,000 years ago under the name “chaturanga”.
 Two players play modern chess on a 64-square board with white and black figures.
 When one of the players checkmates the opponent’s king figure, the game is regarded to be over; alternatively, if one of the players forfeits or both players agree to a draw, the game is also deemed to be over.
+Start learning the basic principles and chess strategies by studying openings in 2022.

 If this article had been created in the early 1970s instead of now, chess would undoubtedly be marked as one of the most popular sports on the planet in it.
 However, massive sports like soccer or tennis have pushed chess out of the Olympics over time.
 Major chess tournaments continue to draw a lot of attention from across the world.
 Bookmakers haven’t ignored this sport and continue to accept wagers.
 Grandmasters’ titles rarely change their owners at the biennial Chess Olympiad.
 Magnus Carlsen from Norway, the 16th world chess champion, has held the title since 2013.